rosell-dk/exec-with-fallback/README.md

 // $result_code (int) now holds the result code
 // $return (string | false) is now false in case of failure or the last line of the output
 ```
 In case of failure due to unavailablity, an ExecException is thrown.
-The rationale is that exec() throws it is not available and we want to mimic that behavior.
-ExecException is a subclass of Exception.
-I'm considering to throw another exception, which is subclass of Error for PHP 7 and above, again to mimic behavior, so your catch clauses works as usual.
+The rationale is that exec() throws when the function is disabled and we want to mimic that behavior.
+ExecException is a subclass of Exception, so it will be catched in your existing `catch(\Exception $e)` clause, if you have.
+I'm planning to throw another exception, which is subclass of Error for PHP 7 and above, again to mimic behavior of exec(), which throws Error instead of Exception in PHP 7 and above

 Here is an example where we use `Exec:execute()` instead of `Exec:exec()` in order to get better code readability: